cch1/drcfg/README.md

 	(meta myz) => {:verison -1}

-ZRefs are each paired with a ZNode which proxies the persisted ZooKeeper znode.
+Each ZRef is backed by a ZNode which proxies the persisted ZooKeeper znode.
 All connectivity is managed by ZNodes.

 The root ZNode (`roomkey.drcfg/*root*`) is the starting point to which all child nodes are attached.